Cruz's homer leads Mariners to 6-3 win over Athletics

+SEATTLE (AP) - Felix Hernandez was sharp and Dee Gordon brilliant, but the biggest moment of the game for the surging Mariners came from the team's biggest bat.

-SEATTLE (AP) - Nelson Cruz hit a tiebreaking three-run homer in the fifth inning, Dee Gordon had five hits, and Felix Hernandez pitched six solid innings to propel the Seattle Mariners to a 6-3 win over the Oakland Athletics on Tuesday night.
+Nelson Cruz's loud and towering two-out, three-run homer on the first pitch he saw in the fifth inning broke a taut tie and propelled Seattle to a 6-3 win over the Oakland Athletics on Tuesday night.

+The Mariners held on over the late innings for their third consecutive victory and sixth in their last seven.

+"Nellie has a pretty good idea of what he's looking for when he goes up there," Mariners manager Scott Servais said of Cruz.
+"Certainly, he was looking for a pitch.
+He got it, and he didn't miss it."

-A gritty start by A's right-hander Andrew Triggs that kept his team in a 1-1 deadlock through four taut innings at Safeco Field unraveled in the fifth.
-With two outs and two runners on, Cruz hammered Triggs' first pitch over the fence in left-center to give Seattle a lead it would not relinquish.
+A's right-hander Andrew Triggs kept Oakland in a 1-1 deadlock through four innings, but things unraveled in the fifth.
+Cruz hammered Triggs' first pitch, a slider, over the fence in left-center to give Seattle a lead it would not relinquish.

-The Mariners held on for their third consecutive victory and sixth in their last seven.

-Seattle closer Edwin Diaz struck out two in a shutout ninth to notch his majors-leading 12th save, protecting a quality start by Hernandez (4-2), who gave up three runs and three hits while striking out seven and walking four.
+Solid defense, including two double plays, helped the Mariners' cause.
+And so did Gordon, who has 11 hits in his last three games.

+"We talk about all the power and the home runs and the strikeouts and how the game is changing a little bit, but it still goes to show you (the value of) putting the bat on the ball, what the speed can do," Servais said.
+"It's really fun to watch."

-Jed Lowrie gave Oakland a 1-0 lead in the first inning with his seventh home run of the season, but the Mariners answered in the second.
+Jed Lowrie gave Oakland a 1-0 lead in the first inning with his seventh home run, but the Mariners answered in the second.
 After Kyle Seager led off with a ground-rule double, Mike Zunino lined a game-tying double out of the reach of A's left fielder Matt Joyce to knot the game at 1.

 Triggs and Hernandez traded scoreless innings until the pivotal bottom of the fifth.
 Gordon legged out a one-out infield single and advanced to second on a wild pitch, and Jean Segura worked a walk.
-After Robinson Cano flied out to the wall in right-center field, Cruz didn't waste any time changing the momentum of the game, connecting on a 410-foot shot, his sixth homer of the season.
+After Robinson Cano flied out to the wall in right-center field, Cruz didn't waste any time changing the momentum of the game, connecting on his 410-foot shot.

-Triggs (2-1) lost for the first time in 2018 after lasting 4 2/3 innings and giving up four runs on six hits while striking out three and walking four.
+Triggs (2-1) lost for the first time this year after lasting 4 2/3 innings and giving up four runs on six hits while striking out three and walking four.

-The Mariners scored again in the sixth off A's reliever Lou Trivino when Gordon's single, his fourth hit of the night, pushed Ryon Healy to third, setting up Segura for a sacrifice fly to right field.
+The Mariners scored again in the sixth off A's reliever Lou Trivino when Gordon's single, his fourth hit, pushed Ryon Healy to third, setting up Segura for a sacrifice fly to right field.
 That run proved to be crucial when the A's clawed back in the seventh, scoring twice and chasing Hernandez in the process.

 STILL HITTING